srinman/aks-basics/k8s/pods_deepdive.md

 1. **Pause Container Purpose**: Acts as the "namespace anchor" that creates and holds shared namespaces
 2. **Selective Sharing**: Network, UTS, and IPC namespaces are shared; PID and mount are isolated
-3. **Container Runtime**: containerd-shim manages both pause and application containers as separate processes
+3. **Container Runtime**: containerd-shim manages both pause and application containers as separate processess
 4. **Pod-Level Networking**: Single IP address shared by all containers via shared network namespace
 5. **Process Isolation**: Each container has its own process tree despite namespace sharing